ncoudray/DeepPATH/LungCancer/README.md

 *  `--Magnification`: magnification at which the tiles should be considerted (example: 20)
 *  `--MagDiffAllowed`: If the requested magnification does not exist for a given slide, take the nearest existing magnification but only if it is at +/- the amount allowed here(example: 5)
 *  `--SortingOption` In the current directory, create one sub-folder per class, and fill each sub-folder with train_, test_ and valid_ test files.
 Images will be sorted into classes depending on the sorting option:
-   - 1. sort according to cancer stage (i, ii, iii or iv) for each cancer separately (classification can be done separately for each cancer)
+   - `1` sort according to cancer stage (i, ii, iii or iv) for each cancer separately (classification can be done separately for each cancer)
-   - 2.sort according to cancer stage (i, ii, iii or iv) for each cancer  (classification can be done on everything at once)
+   - `2` sort according to cancer stage (i, ii, iii or iv) for each cancer  (classification can be done on everything at once)
-   - 3. Sort according to type of cancer (LUSC, LUAD, or Nomal Tissue)
+   - `3` Sort according to type of cancer (LUSC, LUAD, or Nomal Tissue)
-   - 4. Sort according to type of cancer (LUSC, LUAD)
+   - `4` Sort according to type of cancer (LUSC, LUAD)
-   - 5. Sort according to type of cancer / Normal Tissue (2 variables per type)
+   - `5` Sort according to type of cancer / Normal Tissue (2 variables per type)
-   - 6. Sort according to cancer / Normal Tissue (2 variables)
+   - `6` Sort according to cancer / Normal Tissue (2 variables)
-   - 7. Random labels (3 labels.
+   - `7` Random labels (3 labels.
 Can be used as a false positive control)
-   - 8. Sort according to mutational load (High/Low).
+   - `8` Sort according to mutational load (High/Low).
 Must specify --TMB option.
-   - 9. Sort according to BRAF mutations for metastatic only.
+   - `9` Sort according to BRAF mutations for metastatic only.
 Must specify --TMB option (BRAF mutant for each file).
-   - 10. Do not sort.
+   - `10` Do not sort.
 Just create symbolic links to all images in a single label folder and assign images to train/test/valid sets.
-   - 11. Sample location (Normal, metastatic, etc...)
+   - `11` Sample location (Normal, metastatic, etc...)
-   - 12. Osman's melanoma: Response to Treatment (Best Response) (POD vs other)
+   - `12` Osman's melanoma: Response to Treatment (Best Response) (POD vs other)
-   - 13. Osman's melanoma: Toxicity observed
+   - `13` Osman's melanoma: Toxicity observed
 * `--TMB`: addional option for optoin 8: path to json file with mutational loads
 *  `--PercentTest`: percentage of images for validation (example: 15);
 *  `--PercentValid` Percentage of images for testing (example: 15).
 All the other tiles will be used for training by default.